bvinicius/pomodore-app/README.md

 <img width="533" alt="image" src="https://github.com/bvinicius/sound-machine/assets/48422883/77963a3b-781b-45b0-8841-04773018112d">

 ### The main key
 The main key tells which note the chords start from.
-To change the main note you can simply click on each circle button or press the letter keys on your keyboard, as they were the shape of a piano octave.
+To change the main note you can simply click on each circle button or press the letter keys on your keyboard, as they were the shape of a tiny piano.
 Here is the full key map:

 | Keyboard key    | Note |
 | -------- | ------- |